 As every parent knows, the world of newborn sleep is exotic and strange.
-Newborns sleep at odd times.
-They seem oblivious to differences between night and day.
-And they awaken frequently.

 Throughout, I focus on babies under four weeks of age.
 For information about older infants, see my article on